Student Handbook & Policies

-Any individuals or organizations interested in advertising on campus must comply with the campus posting procedures, which are available in the Public Relations Office.
-All materials, not produced by the LCCC Public Relations Office, posted on campus bulletin boards must be approved by the Student Life Office.
-Postings must be stamped by the Student Life Office or they will be removed.
+Any individuals or organizations interested in advertising on campus must comply with the campus posting procedures, which are available in the Marketing & Communications Office.
+All materials, not produced by the LCCC Marketing and Communications Office, posted on campus bulletin boards must be approved by the Student Engagement & Diversity Office.
+Postings must be stamped by the Student Engagement & Diversity Office, or they will be removed.
 (Instructors’ bulletin boards are exempt.)
 Individuals and campus organizations are responsible for posting their materials appropriately on the designated bulletin boards.
 The metal posting strips located throughout the campus are to be used only to promote current, single-event advertisements scheduled within 10 days.
 Campus postings will be monitored, and inappropriate, improperly posted or outdated materials will be removed.

 Off-campus and personal solicitation (anything for sale, rent or trade) is limited to one bulletin board located near the Emporium (do not use scotch tape).
-Fliers and posters may not be posted on windows, walls, doors, etc. Exceptions to these guidelines and all other advertising must be approved by the Office of Public Relations (i.e., wall banners, sidewalk chalk, etc.).
+Fliers and posters may not be posted on windows, walls, doors, etc. Exceptions to these guidelines and all other advertising must be approved by the Marketing & Communications Office (i.e., wall banners, sidewalk chalk, etc.).
 Placing fliers on cars is prohibited.